 The eligibility criteria for M.Com course is to secure at least 45-50% in bachelor's degree.
 Some colleges/ universities have their entrance exams, and candidates have to clear the exam to be eligible.

 Many companies take in M.Com graduates.
 M.Com job scope is high and companies such as Infosys, Dell, Capgemini, and many others are the major recruiters of M.Com course graduates.

-M.Com course is a 2-year postgraduate degree course where the aspirants have to analyse subjects related to commerce like accounting for managerial decisions, computer applications in business etc. It is a specialised course which trains an individual for a career in the finance and corporate sector.
+M.Com course is a 2-year postgraduate degree course where the aspirants have to analyze subjects related to commerce like accounting for managerial decisions, computer applications in business, etc. It is a specialized course which trains an individual for a career in the finance and corporate sector.
 The M.Com syllabus covers the study of principles of:

 Enchanting the routes of trades in the '90s was a major boon for the Economic sector in terms of growth and employment, and that remains one of the major attractions of the pursuance of masters in the field of commerce.